 “Just go in and measure week over week how many people signed up, and then, of those people, how many went on to achieve the successful outcome.”

-In regards to metrics associated with conversion and profitability, Samuel agrees that new users are a great thing to achieve, however, he stresses that signups come with debt:
+In regards to metrics associated with conversion and profitability, Samuel agrees that new users are a great thing to achieve, however, they stresse that signups come with debt:

 “When you really look at the economics of it, and you think in terms of your CAC to LTV ratio — CAC being the cost of acquiring a customer, LTV being the lifetime value of a customer — the user is arriving at your doorstep as a negative asset.
 That's debt that you need to convert into revenue, because you've already invested the cost of acquiring that customer upfront, and you need to have them pay themselves off.”

 When it comes to onboarding in complex products like Userlist, Samuel suggests taking the load off as much as possible, and breaking down large tasks into smaller ones.
-He also returns to the subject of desired user outcomes:
+They also return to the subject of desired user outcomes: